xdy/twodsix-foundryvtt/docs/docs.md

 * Choose the CEL difficulty list.
 * Set skills to not use any characteristic for modifiers.
+* Use the skills, items, etc from the various 'cepheus atom-something' compendiums (supplied by @marvin9257).
 * Change the initiative formula to just 2d6 (i.e. you need to add the Combat skill yourself after rolling until I or someone else figures out how to do it automatically).
 * Set a natural 2/12 to be considered a failure/success regardless of actual Effect.